-Nick Viall’s Post-Bachelor Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?
+Nick Viall’s Post-‘Bachelor’ Career Is Too Predictable: Will He Also Take Up Sponsored Posts And Blogging?

 As it turns out, Nick Viall’s post-Bachelor career choice has nothing to do with dancing.
 Instead, he plans on using his image in a different way.
 While many former contestants have started blogs, gotten Instagram sponsorships, and are essentially working as online advertisers, Nick wants to do something different.
 While the show was airing, he has been working on a men’s grooming line, which will be released next week.

 “My biggest priority will be the Polished Gent [his men’s grooming line, launching May 8].
 There are some tricks that I have done over the years to maintain a youthful appearance.
-It made sense to take the stuff I’ve been using and put it into a single box I can share with everyone,” Nick Viall told US Weekly about his future plans now that he’s no longer competing on Dancing With The Stars and his Bachelor journey has come to an end.
+It made sense to take the stuff I’ve been using and put it into a single box I can share with everyone,” Nick Viall told Us Weekly about his future plans now that he’s no longer competing on Dancing With The Stars, and his Bachelor journey has come to an end.

 This is what owning looks like #DWTS 18008683409 pic.twitter.com/M60ScG2pvB